MaoZiming/papers/6-system-structure/68-exokernel.md

 * An exokernel uses visible revocation for most resources.

-* If a library operating system fails to comply with the revocation protocol, an exokernel simply breaks all existing secure bindings to the resource and informs the library operating system.
+* If a library operating system **fails to comply with the revocation protocol**, an exokernel simply breaks all existing secure bindings to the resource and informs the library operating system.

 * To record the forced loss of a resource, we use a repossession vector.
 When an exokernel takes a resource from a library operating system, this fact is registered in the vector and the library operating system receives a **“repossession”** exception so that it can update any mappings that use the resource.
 For resources with state, an exokernel can write the state into another memory or disk resource.
 The library operating system can pre-load the repossession vector with a list of resources, watching for notifications.